About Us

 Rachel Jenkins

 In 2010 I had an idea and as it turned out, it was a pretty good one.
 In honor of the years I dedicated to working on books for my own family, I called it ScrapMyPix.
-While our business name suggests we do traditional scrapbooking for our clients, it’s really evolved into so much more.
-So don’t let our name fool you!
+The business name suggested that our primary projects involved creating traditional scrapbooks for our clients.
+We outgrew that name within the first 12 months of being in business.
+Fast forward to 2023 and we are finally updating our name to something that better reflects the many aspects of what we do for our clients—Photo Archivers.

-Since starting ScrapMyPix in 2010, I think it’s safe to say, we’ve never had a project that doesn’t have an interesting story attached.
-And that’s what this is all about—preserving and archiving our stories.
+Since starting the business in 2010, it’s safe to say, our projects always have a personal and special story driving them forward.
+And that’s why it’s so important that we do this work—preserving and archiving our stories.
 Everyday our team gets to work with people who have interesting photos, stories and a desire to save them.
-We are in alignment with our clients’ core values of preserving their stories – everyone has a story, a legacy, that deserves to be preserved and shared.
+We are in alignment with our clients’ core values of preserving their legacy.

-How did I get here?
-Well, through a lot of hard work and perseverance (and maybe a little luck).
+The Evolution of Photo Archivers.
+We got here through a lot of hard work and perseverance (and maybe a little luck).
 I have always known that I have an entrepreneurial spirit, and after years in the corporate world I realized it was time to do my own thing.
 I dabbled in a few non-corporate things but my young family soon became my priority.
 When “they” say timing is everything, it’s the truth.
 This little idea that was percolating started to grow and mature, just like my family.
 When the little ones slept or were in preschool, I was working on my business.
 Each year I had more time to dedicate to clients and investing in my knowledge base.
 I was able to design a business model that would be fulfilling, solve a problem for people, and provide the flexibility that allowed me to take care of my boys.
 The entrepreneurial leaf did not fall far from the tree.
-I’d seen my dad—a self-employed carpenter—spend a lifetime doing what he loved.
+I’d watched my dad—a self-employed carpenter—spend a lifetime doing what he loved.
 His example and his memory are always with me.
-The smell of freshly sanded wood in his workshop floods my memory.
-In fact, his work table now has a prominent position in our shop.
+The smell of fresh wood chips always brings me back to his shop.
+His work table now has a prominent position in our shop.
 We are preserving your legacy on a table with it’s own legacy, and I can’t wait for you to see it!

 I have always had a passion for photography and having my boys reignited that.
 Consequently, I became equally enthusiastic about scrapbooking our family’s photos.
-I wanted those photos someplace other than my computer.
-I remember saying to my girlfriends, “I wish someone would pay me to do this!”
+I wanted those photos available in a place other than my computer.
+While “scrapping” with my friends, I said, “I wish someone would pay me to do this!”
 That was the moment ScrapMyPix was born!
-I soon discovered that most people did not have the time or the desire to cull through their photos on their own in order to hand off photos for a book.
+I discovered quickly that most people did not have the time or the desire to cull through their photos on their own in order to hand off photos for a book.
 The evolution of my business was underway.

-I quickly learned that traditional scrapbooks were not the optimal end result to help families reach their ultimate goals of being organized and having books to tell their stories.
-Families were not only feeling overwhelmed with their own photo collections but they were also being “gifted” with their parents shoeboxes and bins of photos.
 My background in technology and software and my desire to always be learning something new was being put to the test.
-I was entering a whole new world of professional scanners, software and training to provide clients with tailored archival solutions that match their preservation needs.
-As ScrapMyPix evolved, I discovered that the required ingredients include strong communication skills, creativity, organization and technology—that’s our secret sauce.
+I was entering a whole new world of professional scanners (that we’ve since replaced with professional cameras), software and training to provide clients with tailored archival solutions that match their preservation needs.
+As Photo Archivers evolved, I discovered that the required ingredients include strong communication skills, creativity, organization and technology—that’s our secret sauce.

 The best part is that it’s not just me anymore.
-When you visit the ScrapMyPix shop, you are greeted by a team of professionals who is as invested in preserving your story as you are.
+When you visit the Photo Archivers shop, you are greeted by a team of professionals who is as invested in preserving your story as you.
 We’re ready to share our experience and knowledge with you and turn your project into something you can enjoy and cherish instead of being the project you’ve avoided.
 You’re in the no-judgement zone here too, so no more feeling guilty about those photos you’ve been stashing in bins.
 Are you ready to check this project off the list?
-I know you are!
+If you’re still reading, I know you are!

 Check out this 5-minute video for my perspective on what your photos can do for you and your memories “How a Handful of Pictures Triggers a 1000 Memories” Filmed at Ignite Howard County